There are various ways of upgrading picture quality from a projector!

-Do you know that first gray screen named “Grayhawk” was introduced in 2001 by Stewart FilmScreen for the purpose of improving the picture quality.
+Do you know that the first gray screen named “Grayhawk” was introduced in 2001 by Stewart FilmScreen for the purpose of improving the picture quality?

-Whether a gray or black, using a dark screen for better picture quality is in practice since very long.
+Whether gray or black, using a dark screen for better picture quality is in practice for very long.

 But Black Diamond was a costly projector screen and average people couldn’t afford it.